haakon8855/op-office-booking-enhancements/README.md

 6. Click on _Load unpacked_ at the top and navigate to the location you extracted the extension to.
 7. Finally, select the folder containing `manifest.json` (most likely the folder named `op-office-booking-enhancement-suite`) to install the extension.

-### Firefox

-__Important:__ To load custom extension in Firefox, you will need to have either Firefox Dev Edition or Firefox Nightly.

-1. Download the .zip containing the extension via the link below
-2. Open Firefox (Nightly or Dev) and enter `about:config` in the URL field.
-3. Search for `xpinstall.signatures.required` and set it to `false`.
-This enables you to install unverified extensions.
-4. Navigate to `about:addons` and drag-and-drop the zipped extension into the addons menu.
-   You shold be prompted with a box asking you to verify if you want to continue the installation or not.
-When you click allow, you are good to go.

 ## Usage